jollescott/CBCTCalibration/README.md

 perpendicularly, therefore we also need to know the position of the piercing point on the detector px and py.

 ## Parameters needed for a clean reconstruction:

 1. COR - Center of Rotation
 2. CTilt - Tilt of the Rotation Axis
 3. SOD - Source Object Distance
 4. SDD - Source Detector Distance
 5. PP - Piercing Point

+## Git Large File Storage

+Calibration files in folder `data` is stored online through `git-lfs`, and can be access locally by:

+1. `git lfs fetch --all`
+2. `git lfs pull`
+3. `git lfs checkout`